If you are thinking about getting a leopard gecko, one factor to consider is how large the reptile will be.

 Lining their container with paper towels helps prevent impaction problems.

 Due to their small size, hatchling Leopard geckos require a very shallow water dish.

 You may try using a plastic milk bottle top or something similar.

 Just make sure whatever you use is shallow enough to prevent them from drowning.

 How Long Does it Take For a Leopard Gecko to Grow Full Size?

 Although hatchling Leopard geckos are tiny, they grow relatively quickly, reaching full size around the one year mark.

 Although technically full-grown at one year of age, leopard geckos, like all reptiles, continue to grow their entire lives.

 This is why they regularly shed their skin, even once they’ve reached adulthood.

-Male Leopard geckos are typically bigger than their female counterparts.
+An adult male Leopard gecko is typically bigger than its female counterparts.